 The UA Master's in Cybersecurity is a unique joint program between three of the strongest departments at the University of Arizona: the Department of Management Information Systems at the Eller College of Management and the Department of Electrical and Computer Engineering and Department of Systems and Industrial Engineering at the College of Engineering.

-In fact, the MIS graduate program is ranked #4 nationally in the latest U.S. News & World Report rankings while the Master's in Cybersecurity is ranked #7 nationally by Cyber Degrees.
+In fact, the online Cybersecurity Master's program is ranked #2 public and #5 overall in the latest U.S. News & World Report rankings.

 Hands-On, Interactive Cybersecurity Program